emteajay/Twitter_Streaming/README.md

 ```
 and selecting the versions you would like to uninstall

-Once you have the gem installed, go ahead and create a Gemfile and a main.rb (I've used twitter.rb).
+Once you have the gem installed, go ahead and create a Gemfile and a main.rb.
 Your Gemfile
 should looks something like:
 ```ruby
 # Gemfile